 Ideally you will just face one sleep regression during this time period, however, as you will see in the causes below, there are many reasons for it, so you really could get one right after the other.

-So yes, there is an 8 month sleep regression, yes there is a 9 month sleep regression, and yes, there is a 10 month sleep regression.
+So yes, there is an 8-month sleep regression, yes there is a 9 month sleep regression, and yes, there is a 10 month sleep regression.
 You might experience just one or maybe 3 (or more!).

 Unlike your Wonder Week 19, not all babies will hit this sleep disturbance in the same range, even if the cause is the same.

 For example, if your baby and your neighbor’s baby both have sleep interrupted for teething, one baby might be hit at 8 months old while your neighbor’s baby might be at 10.5 months old.
+So one baby might be a 10-month sleep regression while another is a 9-month sleep regression.

 How Long is the 8-10 Month Old Sleep Regression